100 Notable alumni of

 -

-Azmi Bishara is a Palestinian-Israeli public intellectual, political philosopher and author.
+Azmi Bishara is an Arab-Israeli public intellectual, political philosopher and author.
 He is presently the General Director of the Arab Center for Research and Policy Studies and the Chair of the Board of Trustees of the Doha Institute for Graduate Studies.

 -